jbalsamo/grading-agent/docs/GRADING_GUIDE.md

-# Clinical Student Grading Guide
+# Clinical Student Grading Guide (Grading Helper)

-This guide explains how to use the Grading Agent for clinical student patient note assessment.
+This guide explains how to use the Grading Helper application and its built‑in Grading Agent for clinical student patient note assessment.

 ## Overview